zummenix/expectest/README.md

 ```bash
 expected to be equal to <[1, 2, 3]>, got <[1, 2, 2]>
 ```
-> Note: You need to use `cargo test -- —nocapture` to see output from tests.
+> Note: You need to use `cargo test -- --nocapture` to see output from tests.

 ### Usage